 This recipe is something of a smash up of an avocado toast and a California roll—with wasabi-spiked avocado spread onto crunchy rice cakes, topped with crab and then showered with a confetti of crushed crispy seaweed snacks.
-It’s as satisfying as it is fun, served with miso soup and salad for a light meal, on its own as a snack or as one of several small plates at a get-together.
+These avocado toasts are as satisfying as it is fun, served with miso soup and salad for a light meal, on its own as a snack or as one of several small plates at a get-together.

 2 ripe, medium avocados

 1 tablespoon plus 2 teaspoons fresh lime juice, divided

 8 ounces crabmeat, lump or claw, drained and picked over to remove any shell or cartilage